Wouldn’t it be great if you could publish a new page on your WordPress site, and the following happened … all from your post address:

 (Using post name permalinks helps search engines and readers understand what the content is about)

-“Pretty” permalinks, or SEO-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:
+“Pretty” URLs, or search engine-friendly URLs, are created by adding one or more ‘tags’ in the Custom Structure field:

-- %postname% – A sanitized version of the post title.
-For example, if the post title is ”The Five Don’ts Of DIY Home Repair!”, the postname tag will convert this into “the-five-donts-of-diy-home-repair” (all lower case characters and exclamation symbols deleted) in the URL.
-Tip: You can edit the URL wording in the post slug field on the Add/Edit Post/Page screens.
+- %postname% – A sanitized version of your post title.
+For example, if your post title is ”Ten Best Hotels In Cote D’Azur!”, the postname tag will convert this into “ten-best-hotels-in-cote-dazur” (all characters converted to lower case and punctuation marks deleted) in the URL.
+Tip: You can edit the wording in your post titles in the post slug field on the Add/Edit Post/Page screens.

 - %author% – A sanitized version of the author name.

 Note: When using multiple tags, separate each tag using a ‘/’ (forward slash), or hyphen.

 For a quick setup, choose the Custom Structure option, and enter the code below into the ‘Custom Structure’ field …

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …